 • Paleo option: swap the gluten free flour for 1 3/4 cups almond flour and 1/2 cup tapioca flour.

-• Vegan option: omit the flax in the batter and create 3 flax eggs by mixing 3 tablespoons of flax with 3 tablespoons of water in a separate bowl.
+• Vegan option: create 3 flax eggs by mixing 3 tablespoons of flax with 3 tablespoons of water in a separate bowl.
 You can also swap the eggs for 3/4 cup unsweetened applesauce.

 • To meal prep: Whisk together the dry ingredients, shred the carrots and shred the apples to prep for quick baking.